janegilring/AutomationEasy/README.md

-﻿# What is Automation Easy?
+﻿# What is Automation Easy

 Automation Easy is a framework which contains a library of templates and pre-built solutions.
 The goal is to make it easy for everyone to get started using various technologies.